Teaching

 POSTGRADUATE DEVELOPMENT

-Equipping emerging scholars with practical tools is a key priority of mine.
-In 2022, a master’s seminar on academic writing resulted in four students publishing their first articles in entropie.
-In 2025, a collaboration with Climério Silva Neto produced a series of free workshops (watch the resulting podcasts here).
-Due to the success of the first iteration, a second workshop series is planned for 2026—more details now [here]!
+Equipping emerging scholars with practical tools is my priority.
+In 2022, a master’s seminar on academic writing resulted in four students publishing in entropie.
+In 2025, a collaboration with Climério Silva Neto produced a series of free workshops [watch the podcasts here].
+Due to the success of the first iteration, a second workshop series is planned for 2026—[more details communicated soon]!

 TEACHING EXPERTISE